seanlarkin99/css-practice-portfolio/README.md

 A branch's number corresponds to the below titled section of [this course](https://www.udemy.com/course/the-complete-web-development-bootcamp).

 5: Intro to CSS
+6: CSS Properties
-6: Intermediate CSS
+7: Intermediate CSS
-7: Advanced CSS
+8: Advanced CSS